dkman123/UrT_Server_Setup/README.md

 launch at boot
 > systemctl enable mysql

-launch the first time (if it says access denied, try with sudo.
+Launch the first time (if it says access denied, try with sudo.
 If it only works with sudo that’s a bug.
-See “to fix the mysql won’t connect unless i sudo it”, but you can wait to fix it until that point)
+See "to fix the mysql won’t connect unless i sudo it", but you can wait to fix it until that point)

+run mysql
 > /usr/bin/mysql -u root -p
-[enter] empty password to get in if that doesn’t work, force set the password
+**enter** empty password to get in

+if that doesn’t work, force set the password
-> sudo mysqladmin -u root password NEWPASSWORD if that doesn’t work make a file MysqlReset.sql:
+> sudo mysqladmin -u root password NEWPASSWORD

+if that doesn’t work make a file MysqlReset.sql:
 > UPDATE mysql.user SET authentication_string=PASSWORD('123abc!@#ABC') WHERE User='root';

 then manually start mysqld with
 > sudo mysqld --init-file=FullPathToMysqlReset.sql

 stop the service
 > systemctl stop mysql

 start it normally
 > systemctl start mysql

+change folder
 > cd ~/Documents/B3/BigBrotherBot-For-UrT43-master/b3/sql/mysql

 get into mysql
 > mysql -u root -p

 run these in this order to set up the database (in this order)
 ```
 source b3-db.sql